Conference keynote details

 Dr Louise McCuaig is Senior Lecturer Health and Physical Education (HPE) and Teaching and Learning Chair at the School of Human Movement & Nutrition Science, The University of Queensland.
 Louise’s teaching and research addresses the curriculum, pedagogical and assessment practices of school based health education, and the impact of teacher education, caring teachers and health literacy curricula on young people’s healthy living practices.
 Louise’s research relating to health literacy and salutogenic models of health and wellbeing contributed to the development of two foundational propositions underpinning the Australian Curriculum: Health and Physical Education.

 ACHPER (SA) thanks all of our presenters for their time and efforts to share their professional practice with their peers.
-The strength of this year’s program reflects the highly professional approach to teaching and learning of our local South Australian educators.
+The strength of ACHPER (SA) professional learning programs reflect the highly professional approach to teaching and learning of our local South Australian educators.

 We are thankful to access such innovative and enthusiastic presenters to stimulate our annual Conference.